mapattacker/aws/docs/db-rds.md

 # RDS

 Relational Database Service (RDS) is a suite of relational databases provided by AWS.
+They run on EC2 instances under the hood.

  * Commercial: Oracle, SQL Server
  * Open Source: MySQL, PostgreSQL, MariaDB